 After having considered the processes framing irregular flows as a security matter, this sub-section attempts an evaluation of the security governance of migration.
 Before doing that, though, an evaluation of the security understanding of undesired flows is made.
-Indeed, the security understanding of the topic determines its security governance.
-Nevertheless, here we want to keep separated the analysis.
-The reason is twofold: first, evaluating security governance implies assessing how the EU has performed or is performing in its external cooperation, while evaluating the security understanding as applied to undesired flows implies considering the implications of approaching the matter in security terms instead of economic or humanitarian terms.
-Second, evaluating security understandings allows looking for some emancipation moves, which through security speaks can politicize areas otherwise overlooked.

-Looking for strategies to face irregular migration is a paramount issue for the EU and the US.
-As seen above, security speeches have earmarked the need to take measures in this sense.
-What debates about migration seem increasingly to underline is the necessity to broaden the field of discussion to address the topic in an effective way, taking into account the complexities the phenomenon is characterized by.
+Evaluating security governance implies assessing how the EU has performed or is performing in its external cooperation, while evaluating the security understanding as applied to undesired flows implies considering the implications of approaching the matter in security terms instead of economic or humanitarian terms.
+Also, evaluating security understandings allows looking for some emancipation moves, which through security speaks can politicize areas otherwise overlooked.
+Referring to this latter point, what debates about migration seem increasingly to underline is the necessity to broaden the field of discussion to address the topic in an effective way, taking into account the complexities the phenomenon is characterized by.
 Thus, the importance of a cooperative approach which encompasses third countries and which discusses migration-related matters (development, civil conflicts, environmental problems, state failure) has to be noticed in official speeches.
-In fact, both partners have agreed on broadening the agenda for discussion taking into account the context and the reasons igniting flows.

-The securitization of migration has ignited a strong debate regarding human rights the echoes thereof we find also on speaks by European Institutions.
-As noted above, the 'saving the lives' discourse securitizing migrants has been repeatedly reported and has also served to greatly upgrade in talks the Mediterranean as an utmost region of interest.
-Also, the European Parliament has been one of the most vocal actors in recalling human rights protection obligations as referred to the management of flows.
+The politicization of migration has ignited a strong debate regarding human rights the echoes thereof we find also on speaks examined.
+As noted above, the 'saving the lives' discourse securitizing migrants has been repeatedly reported and has also served to upgrade the Mediterranean as an utmost region of interest.
+The European Parliament has been one of the most vocal actors in recalling human rights protection obligations as referred to the management of flows.
 Ultimately, as noticed in the case regarding Greece, the Commission has defined as a 'humanitarian concern' the situation of asylum seekers and irregular migrants in Greece while underlining as worrisome the condition of detention centers, strongly politicizing the issue.

-That said, it cannot be denied that framing migration in security terms has spurred a lot of criticisms, especially because, notwithstanding the politicization of these issues, answers seem to be taken which prioritize restrictive measures.
+That said, it cannot be denied that framing migration in security terms has spurred a lot of criticisms, especially because, notwithstanding the politicization of these issues, answers seem to have been taken which prioritize restrictive measures.
 Most of the critical positions argue about the overlooking of a humanitarian interpretation to the matter.
-Even in the 'saving the lives' discourse abovementioned, where securitization served to raise a dramatic problem for irregular migrants, the rhetoric seemed to serve politically to justify measures aimed at undertaking tougher policies, delocalizing the management of the matter and coming to terms with actors exhibiting poor human rights protection records.
+Even in the 'saving the lives' discourse abovementioned, where securitization served to raise a dramatic problem, the rhetoric seemed to serve politically to justify measures aimed at undertaking tougher policies, delocalizing the management of the matter and coming to terms with actors exhibiting poor human rights protection records.
 With a view to influencing the 2005 Justice and Home Affairs Council discussing possible relations with Libya, Amnesty International maintained that 'a purely utilitarian approach to border management and repatriation issues risks overshadowing humanitarian concerns' (Amnesty International April 2005).
 Authors have also pointed out the 'criminalization' applied to irregular migration, notwithstanding the fact that the crime committed reduces to leaving a country without proper documents (Intrand and Perrouty 2005; Morice and Rodier 2005; Clochard, Gastaut and Schor 2004).
 The criminalization of irregular migration is all the more worrying according to the European Parliament given the confused assimilation between irregular migrants and asylum seekers.
 This is so because, 'the concept of illegal immigration is itself inextricably linked to that of trafficking and organized crime.
 As a result, the political and humanitarian dimension of asylum is increasingly being obscured by what are essentially security aspects' (European Parliament 2004: 42).